spectrocloud/librarium/docs/docs-content/enterprise-version/upgrade/upgrade-k8s/non-airgap.md

    cd palette-install/charts/release-*
    ```

-3. In a code editor of your choice, open the **extras/cert-manager/values.yaml** file and replace the `controllerImage`,
+3. If you're using a self-hosted OCI registry, then, in a code editor of your choice, open the
-   `webhookImage`, and `amceResolverImage` image URLs with your OCI image registry URLs.
+   **extras/cert-manager/values.yaml** file and replace the `controllerImage`, `webhookImage`, and `amceResolverImage`
+   image URLs with your OCI image registry URLs.

    ```yaml
    image: